Punyalan Agarbattis

-Punyalan Agarbattis is a 2013 Indian Malayalam-language satirical comedy film written, co-produced, and directed by Ranjith Sankar, starring Jayasurya, Nyla Usha, Aju Varghese, Rachana Narayanankutty, Innocent, and Sreejith Ravi.
-It follows the tale of the young entrepreneur, Joy Thakkolkaran (Jayasurya), and his business venture "Punyalan Agarbattis" in the city of Thrissur.
+Punyalan Agarbattis is a 2013 Indian Malayalam-language satirical comedy film written, directed and co-produced by Ranjith Sankar, starring Jayasurya, Nyla Usha, Aju Varghese, Rachana Narayanankutty, Innocent, and Sreejith Ravi.
+It follows the tale of the young entrepreneur Joy Thakkolkaran (Jayasurya), and his business venture "Punyalan Agarbattis" in the city of Thrissur.
 The film is produced by Jayasurya and Ranjith Sankar under the banner of Dreams N Beyond and features music composed by Bijibal.
 It was a commercial success at the box office.
-A sequel of the film titled 'Punyalan Private Limited' was made in 2017, and it had many of the members of the original cast.
+A sequel of the film, Punyalan Private Limited' was made in 2017, and included many of the members of the original cast.
+A third instalment of this franchise is in development.